SlainTroyard/Code-of-mmas-/README.md

 The input instance is asked to be in ascii format

-See the data folder for detailed examples
+See the data folder for detailed examples.

-.

 Compile